 A family law attorney familiar with this unique type of divorce case can review your circumstances and discuss potential outcomes.
 Discuss the business with your lawyer early in the divorce process to protect your interest in the company.

-Petrelli Law represents individuals facing divorces in Pennsylvania and New Jersey that involve businesses.
-We can set you up with a business appraiser to ensure you receive a correct valuation, guide you through the process, and fight for your right to your fair share of marital assets.
+We know a business can be a major asset.
+Ensuring the company is divided appropriately during divorce is critical.
+The lawyers at Petrelli Previtera Schimmel, LLC represent divorcing spouses in Pennsylvania and New Jersey, and frequently those that involve businesses.
+We can ensure you receive a correct valuation, guide you through the process, and fight for your right to your fair share of the business and other marital assets.

-If you have concerns about protecting your business interests during your divorce and the property distribution process, contact us today at 215-523-6900.
+If you have concerns about protecting your business interests during your divorce, we can help.
+Contact us today at 215-523-6900.